Admissions FAQ | Ph.D. in Performance Studies

 Is it possible to pursue scholarly research in dance at UC Berkeley?

-Yes.
-Dance Studies is an important aspect of our program and we currently have several students in residence who work in this field.
+Yes, Dance Studies is an important aspect of our program and we currently have several students in residence who work in this field.
 In addition, several Graduate Group members publish on dance in the context of larger scholarly projects in contemporary performance, transnational performance, and popular, mass, or vernacular performance forms.
-Additionally, our choreographers are active in promoting dance studies, and some are very committed members of our Dance Studies Working Group, a multi-disciplinary scholarly group composed of faculty and graduate students in PS, Rhetoric, Art History, Digital Art, English, Anthropology, and more.
+Additionally, our choreographers are active in promoting dance studies, and some are very committed members of our Dance Studies Working Group, a multi-disciplinary scholarly group composed of faculty and graduate students in Performance Studies, Rhetoric, Art History, Digital Art, English, Anthropology, and more.

 What is the role of production in the performance studies doctoral program?